-Morning next, was one beautiful one to wake up too!
+Morning next was one beautiful one to wake up to!
 It was all so chill and misty.
 Imagine we getting this climate in this season.
-But then our city is known for its off seasonal behaviours, and that's one of the reasons why I love it so much!
-We thought we will get down to making the Kajjikayalu or Karjikayalu as its also called before the kids come down on us, so I clicked away many pictures while making it.
+But then our city is known for its off seasonal behaviors, and that's one of the reasons why I love it so much!
+We thought we will get down to making the Kajjikayalu or Karjikayalu as it's also called before the kids come down on us, so I clicked away many pictures while making it.
 Thought of making a video, but since hubby dear wasn't around, I couldn't manage both cooking and capturing!

 Kajjikayalu or Karjikayalu